wmbusmeters/wmbusmeters/README.md

 If you add `field_floor=5` to the meter file `MyTapWater`, then you can have the meter tailored static json `"floor":"5"` added to telegrams handled by that particular meter.
 (The old prefix json_ still works.)

-You can add unit conversions and calculate values using `calculate_...`.
+You can add unit conversions and calculated values to the meter files using `calculate_...`.
 The formulas track units.
 If the unit do not match up, then the formula will generate a null value.
 When two units are compatible it will automatically convert the value between two units.